pkdevaraj/Presentations/Chef_conclusion.md

 In this presentation, we covered the features and the usage of Configuration management tool - CHEF.

-CHEF is a open source Configuration Management tool which is very popular among industries.
+CHEF is an open source Configuration Management tool which is very popular among industries.

 Chef is a thin DSL (domain-specific language) built on top of Ruby.
 This approach allows Chef to provide just enough abstraction to make reasoning about your infrastructure easy.
 Chef includes a built-in taxonomy of all the basic resources one might configure on a system, plus a defined mechanism to extend that taxonomy using the full power of the Ruby language.